asadprodhan/A-beginner-s-guide-to-Bioinformatics/README.md

 ### **What is conda?**

 Simply put, Conda is a tool that quickly installs, updates, and manages softwares.
 During installation, it will also automatically install any other required softwares (called dependencies).
 Furthermore, it can create ‘environment’ called conda environment.
-Conda environment is a directory that compartmentalises the installed softwares, thus does not allow the installed softwares to interfere with any other softwares that are outside this environment.
+Conda environment is a directory that compartmentalises the installed softwares, thus does not allow the installed softwares to interfere with any other softwares that are outside this environment and vice versa.

 ### **Do I have ‘conda’ in my computer?**